Gene Krupa: Legacy and posthumous information

 Music critics such as Charles Waring have remarked that Krupa's methods of performing, particularly his flamboyant charisma and use of solos, evolved into the approach taken by rock drummers such as John Bonham, Bill Ward and Keith Moon.
-Ian Paice and Carl Palmer claimed they started to play the drums at early age after listening to Krupa.
+Both Ian Paice and Carl Palmer claimed they started to play the drums at an early age after listening to Krupa.
 Guitarist Dick Dale, who also played percussion in his early days, was a Krupa fan and said his guitar sound and rhythm came from Krupa's drumming.